tjvsonsbeek/medical-mfe/README.md

-medical_metafeatures
+Medical_metafeatures
 ===============

 Toolkit for extraction of metafeatures from medical datasets.
-Four different methods for metafeature extraction can be used. (statistical, VGG16, ResNet50 and MobileNetV1)
+Four different methods for metafeature extraction can be used.

-The code is tested against Python 3.6 and 3.7.
 ## Description

 Toolkit for extraction of metafeatures from medical datasets.
 4 different methods for metafeature extraction can be used. (statistical, VGG16, ResNet50 and MobileNetV1).